microsoft/semantic-kernel/samples/apps/copilot-chat-app/webapp/README.md

     ```

     > **Warning**: (from the developers of mkcert) the rootCA-key.pem file that mkcert automatically generates gives complete power to intercept secure requests from your machine.
 Do not share it.

+### Step 2: Configuring Copilot Chat to use the certificate
 1. In the WebApp `.env` file, uncomment the following lines and populate with your respective certificate and key files generated in the step above.
     ```
     ...
     # To enable HTTPS, uncomment the following lines
     HTTPS="true"
+    # Replace with your locally-trusted cert file
+    SSL_CRT_FILE=local-cert.crt
-    SSL_CRT_FILE=localhost+1.pem # Replace with your locally-trusted cert file SSL_KEY_FILE=localhost+1-key.pem # Replace with your locally-trusted cert key
+    # Replace with your locally-trusted cert key
+    SSL_KEY_FILE=local-cert.key
     ```
-1. In the [webapi appsettings.json](../webapi/appsettings.json) file, find the `"AllowedOrigins"` section, and add the URLs (with ports!) that you'll be running the apps on already with `https` prefixed. i.e., from the example hostnames above, the `"AllowedOrigins"` section should look like:
+1. In the [webapi appsettings.json](../webapi/appsettings.json) file, find the `"AllowedOrigins"` section, and add the URLs (with ports!) that you'll be running the apps on with `https` prefixed.
+For instance, the `"AllowedOrigins"` section should look something like:
     ```
     ...
     // CORS